js-works/js-messages/README.md

 - `defineMessage`: To define one type of message / to create one message creator
 - `defineMessages`: To define multiple related messages represented by message creators
-- `props`: A helper function to define a message creator where all message properties must be declared explicitly in an object (actually only useful with TypeScript)
+- `props`: A helper function to define a message creator where all message properties must be declared explicitly in an object.

 Example 1 (using `defineMessage`)